 Jenny Williams has been teaching writing and reading at Hazard Community and Technical College since 1992.
 The youngest of six siblings, all of whom still live in Hazard, Jenny grew up in Hazard and is deeply rooted in the community.
 She serves on the board of Northfork Local Foods and Community Farm Alliance.
 She is passionate about food—eating it, cooking it, sharing it, and trying to change policies and behaviors so that everybody, regardless of income, age, or geography, has access to fresh, healthy, local food and knows what to do with it.

 Retreat Registration (includes all meals, Feast, and two-nights lodging: $195

 Workshops & Meals Only (includes all meals and Feast): $135

 Feast Only: $40

-Dumplin’s & Dancin’ includes five concurrent workshop sessions, meals include dinner on Friday through breakfast on Sunday.
+Dumplin’s & Dancin’ includes four short concurrent workshop sessions, two long current sessions, and an interactive Kitchen Table experience with signature chefs.
+Meals include dinner on Friday through breakfast on Sunday.
 Our kitchen accommodates vegetarian diets.
 All on campus housing is cottage-style with a shared bath.
 For more information on accommodations, click the “About Campus” tab.